 - Mix the cornmeal and yogurt in a large glass bowl.
 It is best if the cornmeal is left to soak and ferment for at least 2 hours and up to 12 hours.
 The liquid should be completely soaked into the cornmeal before the rest of the ingredients are added.

-- When ready to bake, mix all of the remaining cake ingredients.
+- When ready to bake, preheat the oven to 350 F.

-- Bake at 450 F for 20-25 minutes.
-The cake should be cooked through and the edges will be golden.
+- Bake for 25-30 minutes.
+The cake is ready when it is cooked through and the edges are golden.

-- Bring to a boil and simmer until the sugar is dissolved.
+- Make the syrup while the cake is cooking.
+Mix the honey, sugar, and water in a small saucepan.
+Bring to a boil and simmer until the sugar is dissolved.

-- Allow the sauce to cool to room temperature.
-It should thicken as it cools.
+- Allow the syrup to cool to room temperature.
+It should thicken slightly as it cools.

-- Pour the cooled sauce over the cake as soon as it has finished cooking.
-You want the cake to still be hot so it can absorb the honey sauce.
+- Pour the syrup over the cake right after slicing.
+You want the cake to still be hot so it can absorb the flavor syrup.

 Keywords: semolina, namoura, soaked, Middle Eastern, Gluten free, cornmeal, almond, refined sugar free